News, opinions, photos and facts from Ocean Conservancy

 About Julia Roberson

-Julia directs Ocean Conservancy’s ocean acidification program.
+Julia is the Director of Strategic Communications and Ocean Acidification.
 Her passion is taking complex issues that affect our ocean and figuring out how to make them real and relevant to people.
 Her favorite sea creatures?
 On any given day it could be oysters, fishermen or manta rays.
 Follow her on Twitter @juliaroberson.